Strencom announce 20 jobs for Cork and Dublin amid expansion

-Cork and Dublin are to share 20 new jobs as cloud computing firm Strencom said it would plough €6m of reinvested profits into expansion, writes Pádraig Hoare.
+Cork and Dublin are to share 20 new jobs as cloud computing firm Strencom said it would plough €6m of reinvested profits into expansion.

 The 20 new jobs will add to the current 28 people in its Dublin and Cork offices.
 Strencom said the jobs are being created on the back of strong revenue growth of over the past three years.